Adani Ports, Adani Enterprises tank up to 5%; Hindenburg says it holds short-positions in Adani stocks

-Adani Group stocks plunged sharply during the early trading session on Wednesday following the negative new flow and short position by global funds.
-Short-seller Hindenburg Research said that it holds short positions in India's Adani Group Companies through US traded bonds and non-Indian-traded derivative instruments.
+Adani Group stocks plunged sharply in Wednesday's trade amid a report suggesting short-seller Hindenburg Research is holding short positions in the Adani group stocks through US traded bonds and non-Indian-traded derivative instruments.

-Adani Group stocks were rocked as Hindenburg Research's positions flagged risks to the financials of key companies.
-Key listed Adani companies have also taken on substantial debt, including pledging shares of their inflated stock for loans, putting the entire group on precarious financial footing, Hindenburg said.
+Adani Group stocks were hit hard as Hindenburg Research's positions flagged risks to the financials of key companies, reuters reported.
+Key listed Adani companies have taken on substantial debt, including pledging shares of their inflated stock for loans, putting the entire group on precarious financial footing, a Reuters report quoting Hindenburg said.

-The bluechip counters of Gautam Adani-led conglomerate led the losers ahead of the expiry of F&O contracts for the January series.

 Adani Enterprises plunged 3 per cent to Rs 3357.10 during the session, ahead of its Rs 20,000 crore follow-on public offering (FPO), opening on January 27, 2022.
 Adani Group's flagship firm will sell shares in the range of Rs 3,112-3,276 with a lot size of 4 shares.
 Its anchor books open today.